niklaslorenz/qpra/README.md

-# qpra
+# Quantified Program Reader
-The Quantified Program Reader is a converter for different file formats of quantified programs
+The Quantified Program Reader is a converter for different file formats of quantified programs.